strongSquirell/DataScience/5Classification/README.md

 max hi(x)

 _Multiclass classification(all-vs-all)_
-Build N(N?1) classifiers, one classifier to distinguish each pair of classes i and j.
+Build N(N-1) classifiers, one classifier to distinguish each pair of classes i and j.
 Let fij be the classifier where class i were positive examples and class j were negative.
-Note fji = ?fij.
+Note fji = -fij.
 Classify using
 f(x) = arg max sum(fij(x))

 ### Naive Bayes